smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ## 🟩 Proper HDR calibration info:
 * install Windows HDR Calibration app, turn monitor in HDR mode, enable HDR in windows
 * Minimum luminance: ~0 nits OLED, ~0.001/0.02 nits MiniLED set to 0 (HDR10 cant encode literal zero)
-* Maximum luminance (MaxCLL): find yours on RTINGS or somewhere on the internet
+* Maximum luminance (MaxCLL): find yours on RTINGS(Sustained 10% Window) or somewhere on the internet
-* Maximum full frame luminance (MaxFALL): find yours on RTINGS or somewhere on the internet
+* Maximum full frame luminance (MaxFALL): find yours on RTINGS(Sustained 100% Window) or somewhere on the internet
-* color saturation: set to 0
+* color saturation: set to 0%(most accurate) 50% or 100% or a little if you just want more saturation (make a few profiles)
 #
 * MaxCLL = brightest pixel (single brightest pixel in the entire content in nits)
 * MaxFALL = brightest average frame (brightest average frame in the entire content in nits)